 You need to know what job titles to look for and from there, decide if their job duties are in line with how you picture advancing your CMA career.

-Here are a few of the most common job opportunities after CMA that you can apply for:
+Here are a few of the most common accounting career paths after CMA that you can apply for:

 If you enjoy studying market trends and the microeconomic aspects of finances, then becoming a financial analyst may be right for you.